As a parent, what can I do to help my son or daughter in their first year of college?

 I want to be sure that my student will find appropriate employment following graduation.
 How can I help?

 - Today's candidates for employment MUST be able to demonstrate that the knowledge from their academic programs can be applied to real life work experience.
-This increases the importance of internships and cooperative education.
-Encourage your student to visit the Career Center and take part in activities the Center supports: resume workshops, mock interviews, internships, etiquette dinners, career fairs and on-campus recruiting.
+This increases the importance of internships.
+Encourage your student to visit the Career Center and take part in activities the Center supports: Career Boot Camp, internships, etiquette dinners, career fairs and on-campus recruiting.
 The greater the involvement, the greater potential for getting the desired job following graduation.

 - Talk to your student about making wise financial decisions and caution them on the use of credit opportunities.
 One concern is to begin building personal credit; yet another concern is learning how to use restraint in controlling that credit.